dodotronix/RemBrake/README.md

 - TODO how to solder the modules on the RemBrake PCB
 - TODO how to connect the wires

+## Notes
+* Pay attention that all the connectors are well soldered to the board.

 ### Prepare the module
 1) load the circuitpython to the QT Py RP2040
 2) press and hold BOOT button and then press RST button